Home Help Security centre Fraud awareness Latest fraud scams Current Page

 • tell us your card’s 4-digit PIN

-• share your online banking password, Secure Key codes, or one-time passcodes sent to your phone
+• share your online banking password, or Secure Key codes

 • transfer money anywhere, including to a 'safe' account